nisadefneAKSU/CS58010-Scalable-Learning-Systems/README.md

 - **Backbone**: Similarity-weighted aggregation using `α_i`
 - **Head**: Sample-weighted aggregation (FedAvg-style)

+> ⚠️ **Current Limitation:** This implementation is hardcoded for the **GIN (Graph Isomorphism Network)** architecture.
+The backbone-neck-head split logic can be extended to other GNN models by modifying the layer detection functions.

 ### Hyperparameters

 | Parameter | Symbol | Default | Description |